SparkScratch-P/profile-visiting-cards/README.md

 ## Features:

- - It can be easily embeded in your site.
+ - It can be easily downloaded, uploaded, transported, shared or hosted.
  - It's easy to recode, and is self-hosted, that reduces vulnerabilities, and there is no fear of losing the link.
  - There is a link, suitably of your home page that opens on clikcing your image.
  - It acts a temporary window to embed that helps a visitor to view your main site from any page, withotu leaving the page.